Pa. Medical Home Program

-The mission of EPIC-IC is to enhance the quality of life for children and youth with special health care needs (CYSHCN) through recognition and support of families as the central caregivers for their child, effective community-based care coordination, and improved primary health care.
-This mission is consistent with one of the six performance outcome measures of the federal 10-year plan, All Aboard the 2010 Express, related to children with special health care needs.
-Outcome #2 states: “By 2010, all children with special health care needs will receive coordinated ongoing comprehensive care within a medical home."
-The mission is also consistent with the Title V Block Grant National Performance Measure 3 which measures the progress towards: “The percent of children with special health care needs age 0 to 18 who receive coordinated, ongoing, comprehensive care within a medical home."
-The expected outcome of the EPIC-IC project is “to improve the quality of life for CYSHCN and their families by continuing to build sustainable medical home teams in primary care practices and health care systems throughout Pennsylvania."
+The mission of the Pa.
+Medical Home Program is to enhance the quality of life for children and youth with special health care needs (CYSHCN) through recognition and support of families as the central caregivers for their child, effective community-based care coordination, and improved primary health care.
+The mission is consistent with the Title V Block Grant National Performance Measure 3 which measures the progress towards: “The percent of children with special health care needs age 0 to 18 who receive coordinated, ongoing, comprehensive care within a medical home."
+The expected outcome of the Pa.
+Medical Home Program is “to improve the quality of life for CYSHCN and their families by continuing to build sustainable medical home teams in primary care practices and health care systems throughout Pennsylvania."

 What is a Medical Home?